mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Mysticetus Command Center"
-	subTitle="Monitor All of Your Operations - From Anywhere On The Planet" text="Monitor every moving part of your project.
-Mysticetus maps and displays everything going on in real-time, on a web page.
-View vessel locations, animal sightings, and operational status.
-Follow and manage operations from anywhere on the planet.
-Everyone sees the same thing on their screen." image="mysticetus-data-driven-decisions.png"
+	subTitle="Monitor All of Your Operations - From Anywhere On The Planet" text="Automatically share sightings between vessels in your operation.
+View and monitor every survey vessel and stations that are part of your project via a web interface.
+Vessel locations, animal sightings, and operational status can all be seen.
+Dynamic management areas are displayed automatically for your observers.
+Everyone sees the same thing at the same time.
+Situational awareness leverages the power of the cloud." image="mysticetus-data-driven-decisions.png"
 	buttonText="Learn more"
 	buttonLink="/feature/mitigation/"